 Vivitrol: Pros and Cons

 Vivitrol is favored, especially in criminal justice circles, because it is not an opioid and can’t be abused.
 It can also be prescribed by any doctor and administered by nurses and other medical professionals, without specialized training.
 Patients must be fully detoxed from opioids to avoid severe withdrawals when receiving the shot.
-One concern with Vivitrol is that patients on the drug could be at increased risk for overdoses when they stop using the medication.
+One concern with Vivitrol is that patients on the drug could be at increased risk for prescription and illicit opioid overdose when they stop using the medication.

-Smaller studies on closely-watched patients involved with the criminal justice system have not shown increased deaths, though noone has carefully studied overdose deaths after the medication is discontinued.
-One study in Australia in Vivitrol found patients on oral naltrexone were 44 percent more likely to die from an overdose after discontinuing use of the drug.
+Smaller studies on closely-watched patients involved with the criminal justice system have not shown increased deaths, though no one has carefully studied overdose deaths after the medication is discontinued.
+One study in Australia on Vivitrol found patients on oral naltrexone were 44 percent more likely to die from an overdose after discontinuing the use of the drug.

 Since it is a powerful opioid, methadone is a full opioid agonist and is tightly controlled because of the potential for abuse.
-In fact, it is a Schedule II controlled substance It also is the most well-researched of the opioid addiction treatment and is proven safe when used properly.
+In fact, it is a Schedule II controlled substance It also is the most well-researched of the opioid dependence treatments and is proven safe when used properly.

 Suboxone: Pros and Cons

-Proponents of buprenorphine-based medications, like Suboxone, said they are proven to work as evidenced by hundreds of carefully managed studies.
+Proponents of buprenorphine treatment, like Suboxone, said they are proven to work as evidenced by hundreds of carefully managed studies.
 So much so, that the World Health Organization, the Centers for Disease Control and Prevention, and the Department of Veterans Affairs have all endorsed buprenorphine as their preferred method as the first line of treatment for addiction.
 That said, they are still a Schedule III controlled substance — meaning the drug can lead to substance abuse and even a mild suboxone addiction if not administered correctly.

-But these endorsements are not the last word in the battle, and the suboxone vs methadone argument continues.
-Buprenorphine-based medications however, are not popular in criminal justice circles because defendants have used them to avoid positive drug tests.
+But these endorsements are not the last word in the battle, and the suboxone and methadone argument continues.
+Buprenorphine-based medications, however, are not popular in criminal justice circles because defendants have used them to avoid positive drug tests.
 Further, there have been problems with this drug finding its way into prison systems.
 In some cases, this drug is being sold on the streets.

 Finding the Right Treatment at Renaissance Recovery

-If you or a loved one need help with addiction treatment, reach out to our team at Renaissance Recovery to learn more about Orange County detox and opioid treatment program in California and get in contact with a healthcare professional.
+If you or a loved one need help with opioid withdrawal and opiate addiction, reach out to our team at Renaissance Recovery to learn more about Orange County detox and opioid treatment program in California and get in contact with a healthcare professional.